OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-specify-possible-values-for-a-list-box.md

 ---
-title: How to: Specify Possible Values for a List Box ms.prod: OUTLOOK ms.assetid: 25ced223-0a3c-162a-127f-6b2f3ee9c5bc
+title: "How to: Specify Possible Values for a List Box" ms.prod: OUTLOOK ms.assetid: 25ced223-0a3c-162a-127f-6b2f3ee9c5bc
 ---